 How fortunate we are that they are part of Central Florida’s eclectic landscape.
-Factoid: The oldest private college in Florida, Florida Southern College was founded in Orlando in 1883 as South Florida Institute.
+Factoid: The oldest private college in Florida, originally known as South Florida Institute, is Florida Southern College.

 As you may or may not know, Florida Southern College is home to 13 Wright-designed structures, 12 of which were built during the architect’s lifetime and under his supervision.
 The newest addition, the Usonian Faculty House, was designed by Wright in 1939 but wasn’t built until 2013.

-We took the two-hour docent led in-depth tour.
-It’s $45 per person and includes many of the interiors, which are just as stunning as the exteriors.
-If you prefer a self-guided tour, you may purchase a map for $5, but it will not give you an opportunity to see the interiors.
+We took the two-hour docent-led in-depth tour.
+It’s $45 per person and also includes many of the interiors, which are just as stunning as the exteriors.
+If you prefer a self-guided tour, you may also purchase a map for $5.
+It will not give you an opportunity to see the interiors.

 No matter what your tour preference, you will want to start off your journey at the Sharp Family Tourism and Education Center.
 The Center will provide you with an overview of Wright’s relationship with the College.
 There’s also a great gift shop with lots of interesting books, art, souvenirs, etc..

-You will immediately notice that Wright used natural light, low ceilings and minimalistic furnishings.
+You will immediately notice that Wright used natural light, low ceilings, and also minimalistic furnishings.

 We also had the opportunity to visit several classrooms and lecture halls.
 Classes were in session and we couldn’t help but wonder if the students appreciated their unique campus as much as we did.

-Reservations are strongly recommended for every tour as guests arriving the day of the tour will be accommodated based on tour guide availability.
-You may make reservations on-line or by calling: 863.680.4597
+Reservations are strongly recommended for every tour.
+Guests arriving the day of the tour will be accommodated based on tour guide availability.
+You may make reservations on-line or also by calling: 863.680.4597

-If you visit between November 1 and May 1, there’s a Behind-the-Scenes Tour of the “Child of the Sun” campus.
-This tour takes visitors to spaces not included on any of our other tours, including the interior of the only planetarium designed by Frank Lloyd Wright.
+If you visit between November 1 and May 1, there’s also a Behind-the-Scenes Tour of the “Child of the Sun” campus.
+This tour takes visitors to spaces not included on any of our other tours.
+This also includes the interior of the only planetarium designed by Frank Lloyd Wright.
 The price is $65 per person.

 If you’re interested in taking a virtual tour, check out: https://www.flsouthern.edu/vtour/tour.html.
-If you can’t make it to the Gift Shop, they have an awesome online gift shop: https://shopfllw.flsouthern.edu/
+Can’t make it to the Gift Shop?
+They also have an awesome online gift shop: https://shopfllw.flsouthern.edu/